Exploring Multilayer PCBs Layers Materials and Applications

 A multilayer PCB is a printed circuit board with more than two layers pressed together, allowing it to accommodate more wiring, cores, conductive surfaces, and insulation.

-While single-layer boards often have all components on one substrate layer, PCBs with multiple layers can have between four and 50 copper layers with components on the top and bottom layers.
+While single-layer boards often have all components on one substrate layer, PCBs with multiple layers can contain anywhere from four to 50 copper layers, with components positioned on both the top and bottom layers.

 PCB multi-layer board